Growing Peppers is easy, but a bit of patience is required as it is a long season crop. Peppers are all part of the plant genus Capsicum.

 - The pots won’t require light until the seeds sprout.

-- After the seeds have germinated, place the pot on a light windowsill or in a heated greenhouse.
+- After the seeds have germinated, place the pot on a windowsill or in a heated greenhouse.

 - When they are 2.5cm tall prick out seedlings, moving each into their own 10cm pot.
-Make sure the roots are well covered and the leaves are just above the surface of the compost.
-Water and place in a light spot indoors.
+Make sure the roots are well covered and the leaves are just above the surface of the soil.

-- While plants are still growing indoors, move into 13cm (5in) pots filled with general purpose compost when roots begin to show through the drainage holes in the base.
+- While plants are still growing indoors, move into 13cm pots filled with general purpose compost when roots begin to show through the drainage holes in the base.

-- Pinch out the tops of peppers when they are about 30cm (12in) tall to encourage lots of branches.
+- Pinch out the tops of peppers when they are about 30cm tall to encourage lots of branches.

-- Plants are ready to go when all danger of frost has passed.
+- Plants are ready to be placed outdoors once all danger of frost has passed.

 - Either plant directly into the ground, spacing them 45cm apart or transfer them to 22cm pots to give them plenty of space to grow.